 Instead of presenting the song I was listening to, I am presenting a good reference song in Kedaram, the song which my mind should have logically ‘popped’ out.
 Muthuswami Dikshithar’s Ananda Natana Prakasham is a very interesting, and mystical song, I am doing it injustice by not discussing the lyrics in detail.
 Oh well, some other time maybe..

 Since last week I have been listening to multiple versions of this song.
 Sanjay Subrahmanyan’s rendition in his CD Keshtra Chidambaram is gentle as a lullaby.
-Vijay Siva’s rendition is brisk and energetic.
-T.M.Krisha’s rendition in his CD Panchabhutam brings out all it’s mysticism.
+T.M.Krisha’s rendition in his CD Panchabhutam brings out all it’s mysticism, this is available to listen in Spotify.
 But there is no match, I think, for M.D.Ramanathan’s deep-voiced leisurely exploration of the song.
 Somehow MDR’s voice and style seem a perfect match for this song.
 What do you think?
-There is a slightly better quality recording in Sangeethapriya (free membership).

 Footnote (Lyrics) :